 Yes, allowing Unknown Sources on a Firestick or Android device is 100% legal.
 However, while sideloading third-party apps is not illegal in any way, streaming some of the content within these may be.

 Is Allowing Unknown Sources Safe?

-Yes, this process is safe as we are changing a setting and not modifying any internal firmware on the device.
+Yes, this process is safe as we are changing a setting and not updating software or modifying internal firmware on the device.

 What Devices Can You Sideload Apps?